microchip-pic-avr-examples/avr64ea48-digital-filters-studio/fft/README.md

 When the device or the required tools are not accessible, you can use MPLAB X to measure the speed of the algorithm on a simulated AVR device.
 This approach provides a quick and easy estimation over the upper theoretical performance limit.

-The following table lists measured performance done on the Curiosity Nano:
+The following table is listing performance measured on the Curiosity Nano with a logic analyzer:

 | `nfft`|Cycles per FFT|
 |------:|-------------:|